NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 the last command is highlighted

+**Step 8**

 The last step is to open your browser and navigate to "http://localhost:3000".
-If it worked you will get a dark screen that sais "Hello World"
+If it worked you will get a dark screen that say "Hello World"

 ![alt text](../../../../assets/docker/docker-result-in-browser.png)